FomTarro/VTS-Sharp/README.md

 # VTS-Sharp
-A Unity C# client interface for creating VTube Studio Plugins with the [official Vtube Studio API](https://github.com/DenchiSoft/VTubeStudio)!
+A Unity C# client interface for creating VTube Studio Plugins with the [official VTube Studio API](https://github.com/DenchiSoft/VTubeStudio)!

 ## About
 This library is maintained by Tom "Skeletom" Farro.
 If you need to contact him, the best way to do so is via [Twitter](https://www.twitter.com/fomtarro) or by leaving an issue ticket on this repo.
 Currently, this library is still in beta, but should be fully functional.

 ## Usage

 In order to start making a plugin, simply make a class which extends `VTSPlugin`.
 In your class, call the [`Initialize`](#void-initialize) method.
 Pass in your preferred implementations of a [JSON utility](#interface-ijsonutility), of a [websocket](#interface-iwebsocket), and of a [mechanism to store the authorization token](#interface-itokenstorage).
 Specify what happens on a successful or unsuccessful initialization.
 That's it.
-From there, you can call any method found in the [official Vtube Studio API](https://github.com/DenchiSoft/VTubeStudio).
+From there, you can call any method found in the [official VTube Studio API](https://github.com/DenchiSoft/VTubeStudio).

 You can find an example of custom plugin creation in the `Examples` folder, which also includes default implementations of the aforementioned initialization dependencies.